 Our award-winning faculty have years of experience working in the game industry and developing pioneering educational resources.
 Throughout the program our composers have the opportunity to not only develop their music but also learn cutting edge industry-standard software such as Logic Pro, Unity, Pro Tools, FMOD, Wwise and Abelton.
 Students who are enrolled in our Bachelor of Music program also receive additional benefits such as private lessons, portfolio reviews, internship opportunities, and studio access.

 Concert Music and Experimentation

-Our composition, game and film scoring students have access to state of the art equipment and a super cool studio space.
+Our composition, game, and film scoring students have access to state of the art equipment and a contemporary studio space.
 The newly renovated Electronic Music Studio (aka Egret Studio) features Focal Twin6 monitors, Dynaudio 8.1 surround, the latest from Abelton, Logic, Max and Unity, a Moog Sub 37, a collection of Euro-rack modules and a vintage Serge synth as well as an 80 inch HD TV.
 All of this is housed in an acoustically treated space complete with red couch and shag carpet!

 Benjamin Sabey’s experimental electronic, chamber and orchestral music has been described by Gramophone as revealing, “a brilliant technique and a keen ear for sound, timbre and arc.”
 Recent awards include two Barlow Commissions for the Mivos Quartet and the Neue Vocalsolisten Stuttgart as well as the Royaumont Prize of Domaine Forget in Paris.
 He has recently been a featured composer at the Ultraschall festival in Berlin and the SoundOn and NWEAMO festivals in San Diego.
-Sabey holds a Ph.D. from the University of California, San Diego where he studied primarily with Roger Reynolds.
+Sabey holds a Ph.D. from the UC San Diego where he studied primarily with Roger Reynolds.